publiccodenet/illustrations/README.md

 This is an open source illustration project, which means that anyone should be able to use, modify and re-share the work as well as contribute to the development of it.

-The illustrations are build on the core concept of the Foundation for Public Code, that civil code as well as source code are both rulesets where humans and machines work together in unison to achieve great things.
+The illustrations are built on the core concept of the Foundation for Public Code, that civil code as well as source code are both rule sets where humans and machines work together in unison to achieve great things.

 ## Values and principles